Princess Lalla Amina of Morocco: Early life and education

-Lalla Amina was born in Antsirabe, Madagascar on 8 April 1954.
+Lalla Amina was born in Antsirabe, French Madagascar on 8 April 1954.
 She was the youngest sister of the King Hassan II of Morocco, and daughter of King Mohammed V of Morocco and his third wife, Lalla Bahia bint Antar.
 She was born while the royal family was in exile.
 Mina (as she was nicknamed) was the only child of King Mohammed V of Morocco to have French papers.
+She was named after her paternal aunt, Lalla Amina, her father's younger sister.
 Upon the royal family's return to Morocco, Malika Oufkir, daughter of a favored general, was informally adopted into the Royal family to be a companion to the princess.
 Lalla Amina lived in a separate villa to be raised more normally and away from court intrigue and jealousy.
 Her villa included a private movie theater, a zoo, and her own primary school.
-She attended Royal College and the University of Rabat.
+She attended the Royal College where she obtained her baccalauréat and the University of Rabat where she studied philosophy.

 Marriage

-In 1974, Lalla Amina was married to the doctor Sharif Moulay Idris Al Wazani and had one daughter, Sharifa Lalla Sumaya Al Wazani.
-Her husband died early on allowing Lalla Amina to pursue true "reason for living"– horses.
+In 1974, Lalla Amina was married to the doctor Sharif Moulay Idris El Ouazzani and had one daughter, Sharifa Lalla Sumaya El Ouazzani.
+Her husband died in 1999 and Lalla Amina focused to pursue her true "reason for living"– horses.